jstockdale/T-Display-S3-Long/README.md

 ## Enhanced Clock
 Improvements by @jstockdale

-(1) Checkout enhanced_clock branch
+(1) Checkout enhanced_clock branch<br/>
-(2) Put lib/ subfolders in ~/Arduino/libraries
+(2) Put lib/ subfolders in ~/Arduino/libraries<br/>
-(3) Update pins_config.h – choose if you want to use wifi to auto-detect timezone or pick custom timezones, also hardcode your home wifi so you don't have to use Esptouch
+(3) Update pins_config.h – choose if you want to use wifi to auto-detect timezone or pick custom timezones, also hardcode your home wifi so you don't have to use Esptouch<br/>
-(4) Build with Arduino IDE (You should also be able to build with vs code / platformio if you prefer, but I haven't been) (5) If you're using a fixed wifi network: Erase your T-Display-S3-Long before flashing!!!
+(4) Build with Arduino IDE (You should also be able to build with vs code / platformio if you prefer, but I haven't been)<br/>
+(5) If you're using a fixed wifi network: Erase your T-Display-S3-Long before flashing!!!
 This is important to clear config from the factory used for testing.
-Otherwise the hardcoded wifi network won't work and it'll fail to connect to the factory network instead.
+Otherwise the hardcoded wifi network won't work and it'll fail to connect to the factory network instead.<br/>

 ## 1️⃣Product